 SON and Home of Hope

 Fundraising continues for Home of Hope and SON Network is proud to be one of the conduits for this ambitious vision.
-We look forward to utilizing this beautiful facility for SON English Bible Camps, Life Camps and regional learning seminars for pastors and church workers.
+We have been blessed to utilize this beautiful facility for SON Teen Life Camps and regional learning seminars for pastors and church workers.

 Visit the Home of Hope website: Home of Hope